-Luke Combs Tells Joe Rogan He “Didn’t Have A Chance” When He Moved To Nashville: “Everybody Was Hot”
+Luke Combs Says He Didn’t Have A Chance When He First Moved To Nashville: “Everybody Was Hot, Had Abs”

 Luke Combs country music

-Luke Combs may not have a six pack of abs, but he’s sold a hell of a lot of music and has the been the thing in mainstream country for the last five or six years now… so he’s doin’ alright.
+Luke Combs may not have a six pack of abs, but he’s sold a hell of a lot of music and has the been the thing in mainstream country for the last five or six years now… he’s doin’ alright.

 Luke actually dropped out of college with 21 credit hours left to pursue music full-time:

+“I didn’t move to Nashville to necessarily be a country artist.
+I just wanted to do music for a living, in any way.
 I worked a bunch of jobs in high school, college, I went to college for five years, didn’t graduate, which I’m sure my parents loved…

 I was 21 hours away from getting my degree.
 It was whatever that was… sweeping floors in a studio would’ve been great to me, because I would be around music, I’d be trying to write music, publishing deal.”